 We make and sell stuff.
 That creates pollution.
 It is Peak Design's responsibility to clean up that mess, and find ways to make less mess in the first place.
 This is our sustainability strategy, and we want it to be yours, too.

-Most PD bags made in or after 2018 have a 100% recycled nylon shell, and we’re currently sourcing recycled interior materials.
+Most PD bags made in or after 2018 have a 100% recycled nylon and polyester shell, and we’re currently sourcing recycled interior materials.

 Recycled Alumnimum Transition